aweich/VIS/README.md

 The diagram below outlines the detection workflow, with key analysis steps on the left and a directed acyclic graph (DAG) of workflow components on the right. *Created in BioRender.
 [Weich, A. (2025)](https://BioRender.com/z40d414)*

-For a detailed explanation, see our [paper]().
+For a detailed explanation, see our [paper (not available yet)]().
 In brief, a (partially) known vector sequence is fragmented into kmers and searched for matches in long-read sequencing data.
 Matching reads are modified and mapped to a reference genome.
 The **<span style="color:black">detection</span>** of the exact insertion site is implemented using a CIGAR-based reverse calculation and can be **<span style="color:darkblue">functionally annotated</span>** with genomic resources (e.g., genes, transcription factors).
 Throughout the workflow, multiple **<span style="color:darkred">quality control</span>** steps (e.g., base quality, mapping quality) ensure integrity of input data and results.

 #### Illustrated Core Functionality